couchdeveloper/RXPromise/INSTALL.md

 **Note:**
 > `RXPromise` version number system adheres to the rules of [Semantic Versioning](http://semver.org).

+**Note:**
+-> At the time of writing, RXPromise is still in beta.
+Thus, the major version is **zero**.
+The current version is **0.10.7**.

-####Using CocoaPods
+#### Using CocoaPods

 The easiest way to install `RXPromise` library into you Xcode project is to utilize [CocoaPods](http://cocoapods.org).
 How you prepare your Xcode project for using PODs is explained here in detail: [Using CocoaPods](http://guides.cocoapods.org/using/using-cocoapods.html).

 Usually, it's good practice to specify a particular _major_ and a minimum _minor_ release number which defines the minimum set of APIs which is required for your application, and furthermore let CocoaPods automatically choose the most recent version which contains all the APIs and the most recent bug fixes.
-You can achieve this with adding the following to your Podfile:
+Assuming, your project requires the RXPromise APIs which have been defined in version **1.1.0**, you can achieve this using the following syntax:

 `pod 'RXPromise', '~> 1.1'`

-This will automatically select the most recent version whose major version number equals **1** and which contains the set of APIs defined in version **1.1** and also has the most recent patch level, e.g.:  **1.3.1**.

-Older code which had worked with versions **1.0.0** should still be running.
+This will automatically select the most recent version which is API backwards compatible to version **1.1.0**, that is, whose major version number equals **1**.
+This version contains the set of APIs defined in version **1.1.0**  and possibly new ones, and also has the most recent patch level.
+Older code which uses the **1.0.0** API should still running without issues.

-If you are more picky about the probability that newer versions, say **1.3.x** will possibly not expose the _same_ behavior as **1.2.x**, you might want to use

-`pod 'RXPromise', '~> 1.2.0'`

-This imports `RXPromise` library whose major version number equals **1** and the minor version number equals **2** and with the most recent patch level which contains only bug fixes.
-Say, for version **1.2.x** the most recent patch level equals **6**, the above statement `'~> 1.2.0'` will import version **1.2.6**.

-However, if there are newer versions which add more features in a backwards compatible way, say **1.3.1** and possibly also contain bug fixes not fixed in versions **1.2.x**, those will not be considered.

-####Adding RXPromise Xcode project to your project
+> You can read more about the syntax of the versioning scheme and dependency declaration in [The Podfile](http://guides.cocoapods.org/using/the-podfile.html).
+It might be helpful as well to read [Declaring dependencies](http://guides.rubygems.org/patterns/#declaring_dependencies) in the Ruby Gems documentation.

+#### Include sources directly into your project

+   1. Download the zip archive or clone the git repository in order to obtain the source files.

+   1. In Finder, locate the folder `Source` which is located in "`Promise Libraries`".

+   1. Drag the `Source` folder into the Navigation area of your Xcode project below or beneath your other sources.
+Optionally make a copy.
+This will create a new group in the Navigation area, which you can rename to, say "RXPromise".

 There are two public header files:

  - `RXPromise.h`,  the principle APIs.
- - `RXPromise+RXExtension.h`, the extension APIs which is a Category of class RXPromise.
+ - `RXPromise+RXExtension.h`, the extension APIs which is a Category of class `RXPromise`.

 Additionally, there is a private header file `RXPromise+Private.h` and two implementation files, `RXPromise.mm` and `RXPromise+RXExtension.mm`.

 Furthermore, there's a logging utility `DLog.h` which is just a header file.
 It's located in sub folder `utility`.

-Just an important note beforehand:

-> RXPromise depends on the C++ standard library.
-When including the sources directly or when linking against the static library this requires one extra step which is explained in detail below.
-If you link against the Framework, there is no extra step.

-> Note that RXPromise is a *pure* Objective-C API.
-Even though it depends itself on the standard C++ library it does not affect (or "infect") *your* Objective-C sources in any way with C++.

-### Include sources directly into your project

-   1. Download the zip archive or clone the git repository in order to obtain the source files.

-   1. In Finder, locate the folder `Source` which is located in "`Promise Libraries`".

-   1. Drag the `Source` folder into the Navigation area of your Xcode project below or beneath your other sources.
-Optionally make a copy.
-This will create a new group in the Navigation area, which you can rename to, say "RXPromise".

 **Caution:**
-> RXPromise must be compiled with ARC enabled.
-The deployment target should be Mac OS X 10.7 and newer, respectively iOS 5.x and newer.
+> `RXPromise` module files must be compiled with ARC enabled.
+The deployment target should be Mac OS X 10.7 and newer, respectively iOS 5.1 and newer.

 > If you include source files directly, you need to ensure that your _executable_ binary links against the C++ standard library.
 How you can accomplish this is explained below.